zhang-mickey/computational-geometry/README.md

 uses a rotating half-line with its endpoint at p**

 This is still similar to plane sweep algorithm.
 But instead of line sweep vertically or horiz now set p as the origin, sort the polar angles of the endpoints to p, and sweep counterclockwise.
 The status queue is built according to how far the intersect segments are to the origin. ontally, we Each time after update of an event, if a segment in the status queue becomes the “top” one, w e will mark it as “visible”.
 The segments, if never “emerging” at the top of status queue from entering the queue until leaving, will not be counted.
 In this way, we detect all the visible segments from p.

+2.11 and 2.14 two problems can be solved via a modification of the plane-sweep approach.
+If you are doing this, you should describe the sweep-line status (or its equivalent), the event points, the data structures used for maintaining these, and the actions taken at each type of event point.
+You should also outline how the desired running time bound follows.

 **Assume that you are given a set S of n segments, and consider the plane sweep algorithm to compute all intersection points of S.
 How long does it take, in the worst case, to compute all intersections of S, using any algorithm?**